Selim Nurudeen

 Selim Nurudeen (born 1 February 1983) is a hurdler from Nigeria.
 In 2010 he competed at the 2010 African Championships in Nairobi and won the silver medal in the 110 metre hurdles with a time of 13.83 seconds.
 He has twice represented Nigeria at the Olympics, in 2008 and 2012.
 He currently holds Nigerian athletic records in the indoor 60 meter hurdles with a time of 7.64.

+At the 2005 NCAA Division I Indoor Track and Field Championships, Nurudeen was an All-American in the 60 metres hurdles for the Notre Dame Fighting Irish track and field team.